Battle Mechanics

 • If one of the target's allies has the ability Friend Guard, the damage is multiplied by 3/4.

-• If the target has the ability Multiscale and is currently at full HP, the damage is halved.
+• If the target has the ability Multiscale or Shadow Shield and is currently at full HP, the damage is halved.

-• If the attacker has the ability Toxic Boost, is poisoned, and the attack is physical, or it has the ability Flare Boost, is burned, and the attack is special, the damage is multiplied by 1.5.
+• If the attack is physical and the attacker is poisoned and has the ability Toxic Boost, or if the attack is special and the attacker is burned and has the ability Flare Boost, the damage is multiplied by 1.5.

 • If the attacker has the ability Analytic and is the last Pokémon to move this turn, the damage is multiplied by 1.3.